snowleopard/build/README.md

 such as `C1 = A1 + B1`, i.e. their result is uniquely determined by the input
 values.
 However, in general they can be *relations*, i.e. have multiple valid results.
 An example in Excel: `A2 = A1 + RANDBETWEEN(1,3)`.
-This computation has three valid output values for each input value `A1`.
-In build systems, the executable `bin/file.exe` is often not uniquely determined by the source `src/file.c` -- different compiler runs may produce different valid results.
+This computation has three valid results for each input value `A1`.
+In build systems, the executable `bin/file.exe` is sometimes not uniquely determined by the source `src/file.c` -- different compiler runs may produce different valid results.

 We model non-determinism using monads, see
 [this file](https://github.com/snowleopard/build-systems/blob/master/src/Development/Build/NonDeterministic.hs).